suncoast-devs/handbook/lessons/cs-api-clients/continued.md

     var jsonBodyAsContent = new StringContent(jsonBody);
     jsonBodyAsContent.Headers.ContentType = new MediaTypeHeaderValue("application/json");

-    // Send the POST request to the URL and supply the JSON body var response = await client.PutAsync(url, jsonBodyAsContent);
+    // Send the PUT request to the URL and supply the JSON body var response = await client.PutAsync(url, jsonBodyAsContent);

     // Get the response as a stream.